ccoenraets/salesforce-lightning-tutorial/create-contactdetails-component.md

 title: Module 7&#58; Creating the Contact Details Component
 ---

+In this module, you create the ContactDetails component.
+When the user selects a contact in ContactList, ContactDetails automatically displays the details for the selected contact.

+## What you will learn

+- Use Lightning's locationChange event as an application routing mechanism
+- Track the state of an application using the URL's hashtag

 ## Step 1: Create the ContactDetails Component

 1. In the Developer Console, click **File** > **New** > **Lightning Component**.
 Specify **ContactDetails** as the bundle name and click **Submit**